 Resetting Vitals on your browser

-Most of our apps need to save various types of information in the visitors' browsers.
+Most apps need to save various types of information in the visitors' browsers.
 To name a few:

 - Currency Converter - on their first access, their location is stored locally so that the geolocation information would not be requested on each subsequent page load;